ssc-spc-ccoe-cei/azure-guardrails-solution-accelerator/docs/setup.md

 `$existingWorkSpaceRG`: the resource group containing the Log Analytics Workspace above.

 `$skipDeployment`: the setup script will run everything but the Azure Resources deployment (for debug/testing only).

+`$subscriptionId`: if specified, the setup script will try to deploy the solution in that subscription.
+If not specified, it will detect if multiple subscriptions are available and interactively ask which one to use.

 ### Lighthouse Configuration